Marwix/PP-jarBuild/README.md

 Project will be released soon!

-A tool which makes it easier to generate a jar file similar to the 'Export' feature that Eclipse but with command-line instead.
+A tool which makes it easier to generate a jar file similar to the 'Export' feature that Eclipse has but with command-line instead.

 <h3> Usage </h3>